osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 ### Hough Transform Recap

 The Hough transform is a brute force method for line detection.
 In simple terms for each given non-zero pixel in a binarized image it generates all possible lines and counts ("votes") how often each line occurs.
-To do this efficiently lines are represented in [normal form](https://en.wikipedia.org/wiki/Line_(geometry)#Hesse_normal_form):
+To this end lines are represented in [normal form](https://en.wikipedia.org/wiki/Line_(geometry)#Hesse_normal_form):

 $$
 \rho = x \cos \theta + y \sin \theta
 $$

 For implementation a set of discrete values for $$\rho$$ and $$\theta$$ are chosen and using the above formula the corresponding $$\rho$$ values are computed and discretized.
+Then, in an accumulator array that represents the possible line configurations, votes are collected.
+The more votes a set of parameters $$(\rho, \theta)$$ has, the more points in the binarized image lay on this line.

 An efficient numpy implementation is given below:

 {{< highlight Python >}}